I Am Ready, Warden

-I Am Ready, Warden is a 2024 American short documentary film produced and directed by Smriti Mundhra.
+I Am Ready, Warden is a 2024 American documentary short film produced and directed by Smriti Mundhra.
 The film documents the final days of Texas death row inmate John Henry Ramirez before his execution.
 It had its world premiere at the Big Sky Documentary Film Festival on February 21, 2024.
 On January 23, 2025, it was nominated for the Best Documentary Short Film at the 97th Academy Awards.

 Synopsis

 The film recounts the emotionally charged story of John Henry Ramirez, who was convicted of murder and sentenced to death in 2008.